Recently I moved one of my niche blogs from shared hosting to VPS.

 What is ServerPilot?

 ServerPilot is a control panel specifically designed for DigitalOcean droplets.
-No it’s not open source but it is free.
-They have paid versions as well if you need extra features and priority support.
+No it’s not open source.
+Their plans start at $5/mo/server and $0.5/app.

 What you need to know about ServerPilot is that: